 - Data Wipe After Failed Login: Some phones have a feature that triggers an automatic factory reset when someone attempts to enter your PIN or password too many times, if enabled.
 This is very effective when it comes to fending off intruders, as it makes brute-force password attacks all but impossible.

 - Stock Security Center App: If you're security-minded, it's good to have a centralized app that helps you handle all of your phone's security needs.
-The Blackberry PRIV and Blackphone offer such security center apps, which give you an overview of your phone's security health and allow you to easily tweak important security settings, among other things.
+For example, the DTEK security platform gives you an overview of your phone's security health and allows you to easily tweak important security settings, among other things.

 - Bug Bounties: Device manufacturers will usually offer a cash prize for anyone who can find glaring weaknesses in their phone's software, effectively crowd-sourcing the process of discovering and closing security loopholes.
 With a higher bounty, people will generally be more motivated to find these bugs.
 Some companies invite only trusted bug reporters to earn a bounty (depicted as "Closed" in the above chart), while others will let anybody report bugs and claim the bounty (shown as "Open" here).

-Our first requirement in choosing these phones was that they all had to be available for sale in the United States.
+Our first requirement in choosing these phones was that they all had to be available for sale in the United States from a major carrier or from the manufacturer.
 Secondly, for a phone to make this list, it had to be encrypted by default to ensure that your data is protected against external access.